markdvaughn/Farm-Table/README.md

 | **4×4**      | 3 boards       | 8 ft    | Legs, short stringers, long stretcher               |
 | **Optional** | 1 × 2 or 1 × 3 | 1 board | Temporary clamping cleats                           |

-> 🪵 *Tip:* Buy extra one 2×4 and one 4×4 if possible — allows you to pick the straightest pieces and account for saw kerfs or defects.
+> 🪵 *Tip:* Buy one extra 2×4 and one 4×4 for straight-grain selection and cutting allowance.*

 ---